 - Otitis Media or middle ear infection is common among children and its symptoms include fever, pain, irritability, partial hearing loss, and loss of appetite.
 It happens when the space in the middle ear becomes clogged with fluid and mucus.
-Some people are more susceptible to this type of ear infection and the condition can become chronic.
+Also, some people are more susceptible to this type of ear infection and the condition can become chronic.

 Popular remedies for ear infections

 - Wash and finely chop three large apricots.
-Heat in a saucepan, and when warm apply as a poultice to the affected ear.
+Heat in a saucepan, and when warm, apply as a poultice to the affected ear.

 - Warm half a tablespoon of olive oil and soak with a cotton ball.
 Place the cotton ball in the entrance of the ear and let sit for one hour.